Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization

-To overcome these limitations, we developed \textit{EmbedOpt}, a robust inference-time method that reduces prior–likelihood mismatch by optimizing the sequence embedding $c$, effectively reshaping the diffusion prior to better align with the experimental constraints.
-As shown for the toy example in \Cref{fig:synthetic}-bottom, EmbedOpt adapts the diffusion prior by updating the prior location parameter $c$, producing final samples concentrated around the measurement.
-In Alphafold~3-style protein diffusion models, the sequence embedding $c$ encodes rich \textit{semantic} information, derived from inputs such as multiple sequence alignments (MSA), which strongly shapes the prior distribution over atomic conformations.
-Because this embedding governs the model’s structural preferences, modifying it effectively reshapes the conformational prior.
-EmbedOpt exploits this property by formulating inverse structure determination as a reward optimization problem, in which experimental constraints define the reward.
-At inference time, our method performs lightweight, greedy optimization of the conditional embedding via single-step gradient ascent at each diffusion step, promoting alignment between the induced prior and experimental data without altering model parameters.
-This strategy preserves the model’s inherent structural regularization while maintaining efficiency compared to model fine-tuning.
-A schematic of our method is provided in \Cref{fig:schematic}.
+To overcome these limitations, we propose \textit{EmbedOpt}, an inference-time method that reduces prior--likelihood mismatch by optimizing the conditional embedding $c$, effectively reshaping the diffusion prior to align with experimental constraints (\Cref{fig:overview}).
+This opens embedding-space optimization as a new algorithmic axis for inference-time steering of protein diffusion models, complementary to the predominant coordinate-space axis.
+In AlphaFold~3-style architectures, conditional embedding encodes rich coevolutionary signal derived from multiple sequence alignments (MSAs), so modifying it reshapes the model's structural preferences without altering its parameters.
+EmbedOpt formulates inverse structure determination as reward maximization and performs lightweight, single-step gradient ascent on the embedding at each diffusion step, preserving the model's structural regularization at substantially lower cost than fine-tuning.

-We implement EmbedOpt based on the Protenix model \citep{bytedance2025protenix}, an open-source PyTorch reproduction of Alphafold~3.
-We validate EmbedOpt using two distinct benchmark tasks designed to simulate common structure determination inverse problems: optimizing correlation to a cryo-EM map and satisfying residue pair distance constraints derived from nuclear magnetic resonance (NMR) measurements.
-Our results demonstrate three key advantages. i) \textbf{Improved or competitive performance}: In map correlation tasks, EmbedOpt achieves higher \textit{best-achieved} performance than DPS (both methods tuned via hyperparameter sweeps), particularly on ``hard" targets (initial correlation $<0.5$).
-In distance constraint tasks, EmbedOpt and DPS achieve similar best-achieved performance. ii) \textbf{Robustness:} EmbedOpt is much less sensitive to hyperparameter choice compared to DPS, demonstrating a broad hyperparameter stability plateau spanning by two orders of magnitudes. iii) \textbf{Efficiency:} EmbedOpt maintains stable optimization and high generation quality despite a significant reduction in diffusion steps.